 Each course carries a cell or satellite phone for emergency communication.
 However, coverage in the backcountry is limited and there is no guarantee that the phone will work from any given location.
 For your safety, it is extremely important that you share any and all medical or psychological issues you have when filling out the medical history section of the application.

-Intercept is NOT for teens with a history of violent behavior, recent suicide attempts, serious eating disorders, chemical dependencies or chronic juvenile offenses.
+Outward Bound is NOT for teens with a history of violent behavior, recent suicide attempts, serious eating disorders, chemical dependencies or chronic juvenile offenses.